-2.4 Distribution map; Method Data contained within the Environment Agency Fish Population Database has been used to produce distribution maps for sea lamprey.
+2.4 Distribution map; Method Data contained within the Environment Agency Fish Population Database has been used to produce distribution maps for river lamprey.
 This data has been collated from both routine and ad-hoc Environment Agency fish surveys.
-Sea lamprey distribution is likely to be under-represented in England as lamprey ammocoetes are often not speciated due to difficulties with identification.
-Only P. marinus records have been used in the distribution map provided as they are assumed to be associated with correctly identified adult individuals.
+River lamprey distribution is likely to be under-represented in England as lamprey ammocoetes are often not speciated due to difficulties with identification.
+It is not possible to distinguish between Lampetra planeri and Lampetra fluviatilis ammocoetes, so available records cannot be used to generate a distribution map for L. fluviatilis with any confidence.
+Only L. fluviatilis records have been used in the distribution map provided as they are assumed to be associated with correctly identified adult individuals - additional Lampetra records may be L. fluviatilis.